markcoty/aws-end-to-end-pipeline-project/.ipynb_checkpoints/README-checkpoint.md

-# End-to-End AWS Data Pipeline Project: Electric Vehicles in Washington State
+# AWS Data Pipeline Project: Electric Vehicles in Washington State

 ## Overview
 This project demonstrates an end-to-end cloud-based data pipeline using AWS services.
 A raw dataset was ingested into S3, cataloged and cleaned using AWS Glue, queried using Athena, and visualized in QuickSight.